andre-nguyen/dense_new/README.md

 The high resolution video of our submitted paper is: http://1drv.ms/1QlCTbl

-It you can not visit Microsoft onedrive, please add
+If you can not visit Microsoft onedrive, please add
 "
 134.170.108.26 onedrive.live.com
 134.170.109.48 skyapi.onedrive.live.com
 "
-in the end of windows/system32/drivers/etc/hosts.
+in the end of windows/system32/drivers/etc/hosts. (windows user)

 If you use our code, please cite our paper "Aggresive Quadrotor Flight Using Dense Visual-Inertial Fusion", submitted to Proc. of the {IEEE} Intl.
 Conf. on Robot. and Autom., 2016.